Book Review: The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom

 Conscious Pursuit of Happiness

-This review has turned more into a summary, which was to be expected given the rich collection of information the book contains.
-Let me finish with what I think is the book’s most powerful quote:
+This was to be expected given the rich collection of information the book contains.
+I highly recommend you check out the entire book yourself.
+It is one of the key books on happiness.
+A “must read” Let me finish with what I think is the book’s most powerful quote:

 “The elephant cares about prestige, not happiness, and it looks eternally to others to figure out what is prestigious.
 The elephant will pursue its evolutionary goals even when greater happiness can be found elsewhere.
 If everyone is chasing the same limited amount of prestige, then all are stuck in a zero-sum game, an eternal arms race, a world in which rising wealth does not bring rising happiness.
 The pursuit of luxury goods is a happiness trap; it is a dead end that people race toward in the mistaken belief that it will make them happy.”